 Eastern Equine Encephalitis (EEE) human infections manifest symptoms similar to West Nile encephalitis and while the human infection rate is lower; the fatality rates are much higher with EEE infections, about 33%.
-Also, the recovery rates from EEE disease are longer and most often are incomplete.
+Also, the recovery rates from EEE virus are longer and most often incomplete.
 EEE seems to attack the young as readily as the elderly; unlike WNV which the elderly are far more susceptible.

 EEE was first discovered in horses hence, the basis for the name "Equine Encephalitis".
-The name "equine" stuck even after it was later discovered that this was the virus that caused the same encephalitis in humans.
+The name "equine" stuck even after the virus was later identified to cause the same encephalitis in humans.
 Humans and horses are "dead-end hosts", meaning that the virus cannot be transmitted from infected horses or humans.
-Like WNV, EEE is an avian virus, transmitted bird-to-bird principally by Cs. melanura.
+Like WNV, EEE is an avian virus, transmitted bird-to-bird principally by the mosquito species Culiseta melanura.
+There are no vaccines to prevent EEE.